 The isolators minimize loss by using a short ferrite length that’s saturated with a strong magnetic bias field.
 That provides for the shortest possible length of ferrite to create the ideal 45° rotation.

 In addition to high isolation and low return loss, an isolator needs to minimize signal reflections at its input port.
 Micro Harmonics claims a Voltage Standing Wave Ratio (VSWR) is a measure of the reflections at the input and output ports.
-These isolators have VSWR of 1.5:1.
+These isolators have a VSWR of 1.4:1 or better.